convexengineering/gpkit/docs/source/advancedcommands.rst

 Tight ConstraintSets will warn if any inequalities they contain are not tight (that is, the right side does not equal the left side) after solving.
-This is useful when you know that a constraint _should_ be tight for a given model, but reprenting it as an equality would be non-convex.
+This is useful when you know that a constraint _should_ be tight for a given model, but representing it as an equality would be non-convex.

 .. code-block:: python